1758 - British operations in Deccan

 Situation in Bengal

-In September, accounts arrived at Calcutta (today Kolkata) of the French operations on the coast of Coromandel where Fort St. David had fallen and been destroyed and where the French had ultimately failed before Tanjore (today Thanjavur).
+In September, accounts arrived at Calcutta (present-day Kolkata) of the French operations on the coast of Coromandel where Fort St. David, near Cuddalore, had fallen and been destroyed and where the French had ultimately failed before Tanjore (present-day Thanjavur).
 Nevertheless, Clive determined not to send troops to Madras.

 Situation in Deccan

-Clive, perceiving that Bussy's withdrawal from Hyderabad gave him a chance to substitute British for French ascendency at the court of the Deccan, determined at all hazards to seize it.
-When the French army proceeding to operations on the coast of Coromandel retreated from Tanjore in August, the ruler of one district of the Northern Circars, the rajah Anunderaj, seized the opportunity and rose in revolt against the French, assembling an army of 3,000 men.
+Clive, perceiving that Bussy's withdrawal from Hyderabad gave him a chance to substitute British for French ascendancy at the court of the Deccan, determined at all hazards to seize it.
+When the French army proceeding to operations on the coast of Coromandel retreated from Tanjore in August, the ruler of one district of the Northern Circars, the Rajah Anunderaj of Visanapore (unidentified location), seized the opportunity and rose in revolt against the French, assembling an army of 3,000 men.

 Clive's preparation for his expedition